Mortgage Broker or Mortgage Banker

 When you work on your application for a mortgage loan, you may work with a mortgage banker or you may choose to work with a mortgage broker.
 As both a mortgage broker and lending officer will help you buy your new home, people often confuse them.
 Yet understanding the differences between them will be valuable to the mortgage process.

-During the mortgage loan process, an individual or firm who is an independent agent for both mortgage loan borrower and lender is a mortgage broker.
-A mortgage broker coordinates things between you and your lender, which can be one of the following: a bank, trust company, credit union, mortgage corporation, finance company or even an individual, private investor.
-Acting as a facilitator between you and your lender, your mortgage broker can match you with a bank, trust company, credit union, mortgage corporation, finance company or even an individual investor.
-You use a mortgage broker to consider your financial circumstance and find the lender who has the right loan for you.
-Your broker will submit your loan application to one or more lenders, and works with the chosen lender until the loan closes.
-The borrower pays a commission to the broker if the loan closes.
+During the mortgage loan process, an individual or group who is an independent agent for the mortgage loan borrower as well as the lender is a mortgage broker.
+Your mortgage broker will stand as coordinator between you and the lending institution; which may be a credit union, bank, trust company, finance company, mortgage corporation or even an individual investor.
+You work with a mortgage broker to analyze your financial circumstance and find the lender who has the best loan program for you.
+Your broker will present your mortgage loan application to one or more lenders, and works with the lender of choice until the loan closes.
+At closing, the broker's commission is paid by the borrower.

-Are you looking for a mortgage loan?
-We'd be thrilled to talk about your mortgage needs!
+Looking for mortgage advice?
+We will be glad to help!
 Give us a call today at